 Jim is married to his best friend, Joanne.
 Together they have three sons that love and serve the Lord.

-Stephen was elected to the General Executive at General Conference in 2012.
-He worships at Woodvale Pentecostal Church (WPC) in Ottawa, where he serves on the board as a treasurer and as a small group leader in the young adults ministry.
-At WPC, he has been part of policy development, building project financing, human resources, constitution development and incorporation, in addition to serving as a parliamentarian.
-Stephen has been actively involved in music ministry for many years, as well as enthusiastically participating in musical productions at WPC.
+Stephen has served on the General Executive of The Pentecostal Assemblies of Canada since 2012 and was re-elected at General Conference 2016.
+He currently serves on the finance and audit committees.
+Stephen worships at Woodvale Pentecostal Church (WPC) in Ottawa, where he serves on the board.
+At Woodvale, he has been part of policy development, building project financing, human resources, constitution and incorporation matters, and has been actively involved in music ministry for many years.

-For the past 26 years, Stephen has worked in telecommunications and he currently leads a team that develops standards in international organizations.
-His roles have included software development, management, and systems engineering.
-As an inventor, he has eight granted patents.
-He served for five years on the board of the Optical Internetworking Forum as vice-president and treasurer.
-Stephen has also volunteered as chairperson of a public school council.
+Stephen works in telecommunications in the area of international standards.
+His roles have included management and software development.
+As an inventor, he has nineteen granted patents.
+He is currently a rapporteur in the International Telecommunications Union standards body.
 He received a bachelor’s degree in computer science from Carleton University and a master of science degree from the University of Toronto.

 Ken Solbrekken has been serving as the district superintendent of the Alberta and North-West Territories District since April 2007.
 Prior to his election, Ken served this district for nine years as Secretary/Treasurer & director of pastoral care and then as the assistant superintendent.

 Ken and his wife, Lena, met in the United States, and after graduating from Bible college, they were married in Sweden in 1984.
 After moving to Edmonton, together they raised their three daughters, Louise, Angeline and Linette.